Zimbra-Community/owncloud-zimlet/README.md

 - Windows: Internet Explorer 11, Microsoft Edge, Google Chrome, Firefox
 - Linux: Google Chrome, Firefox

-This Zimlet is designed for Zimbra version 8.7.
+Designed for Zimbra version 8.7.

-This Zimlet is not available for use in Zimbra Desktop.
+Zimbra Desktop is not supported and does not work.

 Bugs and feedback: https://github.com/Zimbra-Community/owncloud-zimlet/issues